Drop Off Used Books

 Why Donate

 Your generous donations of books and media benefit the library and the community of Westford.
-Funds raised at book sales represent nearly 40 percent of our income, and it is this income that allows us to provide the programs and other services our patrons enjoy.
+Funds raised at book sales represent nearly 40 percent of our income, and it is this income that allows us to provide the programs and other services library patrons enjoy.

 To learn more, check out the Book Donations in Action graphic, and read the Book Donations Fund Friends’ Programming blog post.